HRemu/Projet_N_tier/README.md

 # Projet N-tiers

----

-## Django MySQL Initialization
+## MySQL Database Initialization

-- create a local MySQL database named stageetudiant (_'CREATE DATABASE stageetudiant;'_)
+- create a local MySQL database named stageetudiant using the MySQL CLI (for example):

+	- _'CREATE DATABASE stageetudiant;'_

+## Django Models Synchronization

 - go to __{..}/Django/mysite__ and run the following commands in order:

 	- _python manage.py makemigrations mysite_